-Emergency service personnel – both paid and voluntary – are large contributors to the safety of people and property in regional WA.
-Our first responders need to be well trained and resourced to enable them to respond to incidents in a timely and efficient manner.
+Emergency Service personnel – both paid and voluntary – are large contributors to the safety of people and property in regional WA.
+Our first responders need to be well resourced to enable them to respond to incidents in a timely and efficient manner.

 Volunteers are responsible for a large proportion of emergency response and in recent years volunteer numbers have been going backwards.